SDP bounds on quantum codes: Symmetry-reduced semidefinite programming bounds

 \subsection{Positive semidefinite constraints in the Terwilliger algebra}

-To make use of Proposition~\ref{prop:pos_cond_av} in a symmetry-reduced semidefinite program, we need to express these constraints in terms of the Terwilliger algebra. \begin{proposition} The matrices $\tilde\Gamma$ and $\tilde\Gamma^c$ can in the Terwilliger algebra be expanded as
+To make use of Proposition~\ref{prop:pos_cond_av} in a symmetry-reduced semidefinite program, we need to express the constraints in terms of the Terwilliger algebra. \begin{proposition} The matrices $\tilde\Gamma$ and $\tilde\Gamma^c$ expand in the Terwilliger algebra as

 Here $x^{t,p}_{i,j}=\frac{\lambda^{t,p}_{i,j}}{\gamma^{t,p}_{i,j}}$ with $\gamma^{t,p}_{i,j}$ defined in Eq.~\eqref{eq:gamma} and

 \end{proposition}